The Day the Cherry Blossoms Peaked: A Washington D.C. Story

 Total: $1,285

-Five days of world-class history, one perfect cherry blossom morning, and three encounters with art and monuments that changed how I think about this country.
-Almost everything I saw was free.
+Five days of world-class history, one perfect cherry blossom morning, and three encounters with art and monuments that reshape how you think about this country.
+Almost everything you'll see is free.

 If spring travel is your thing, compare this to Los Angeles in spring for the opposite coast, or plan a cherry blossom trip to Tokyo and Kyoto for the original sakura experience.